HeisenbugLtd/spat/README.md

 ```

 The `--project` argument is the only argument that is not optional, but without
-a `--report-mode`, or `--summary` argument, `run_spat` will not output
+a `--report-mode`, or `--summary`, or `--suggest` argument, `run_spat` will not
-anything.
+output anything.
 It will still try to parse the files it finds, though.

 ### The `--summary` option